 No refunds will be made to students who withdraw from courses or the University after these periods.
 Students who are suspended or expelled from the University are not entitled to refunds.

-Please note: Once a student submits a registration form in person, by phone, or on-line; he or she is considered registered and will be billed appropriate tuition charges.
+Please note: Once a student submits a registration form online; he or she is considered registered and will be billed appropriate tuition charges.
 Students are not withdrawn from a course when they simply stop attending.
-Students must complete withdrawal forms, available at the Registrar's office located in Capin Hall at 165 S. Franklin Street, Wilkes-Barre.
+Students must complete withdrawal forms available by clicking here.

 Remember to register for the appropriate GRD 000 section, so appropriate offices can be notified and your graduation clearance can be processed.